The Language Works ~ Journal Entries ~ Spencer 2 |

 © COPYRIGHT The Language Works and its licensors 2006 ~ 2025.
 All rights reserved. |

-years ago... " You can see there is some debate over this history as factual.
-Rice is a rich source of carbohydrates the body's
+There is some debate over this history as factual (as there always is¡¦).
+Rice is a rich source of carbohydrates

-main fuel source.
-Carbohydrates can keep you energized and satisfied, and are important for fueling exercise.
-Brown rice,
+which is the body's main fuel source.
+Carbohydrates can keep you energized and satisfied and are important

 1) Do you eat rice every day?
 If not, why not?
 If so, what do you eat it with?
 Tell.